 Greater interest in land resources

-Sida is both supporting and cooperating with several networks, foundations and organisations that work globally with issues such as ownership and land rights.
-These include the International Land Coalition, the United Nations Human Settlements Programme (UN Habitat) and the Global Donor Platform for Rural Development.
+Sida both supports and cooperates with a number of networks, foundations and organisations that work globally with issued that concern ownership rights and land rights, among other things.
+They include International Land Coalition, the UN body UN Habitat and Global Donor Platform for Rural Development.

-Sida also supports national reforms of land legislation in several partner countries, by e.g. helping institutions and authorities to introduce laws, guidelines and strategies, especially in Africa, where up to 90 per cent of all land lacks formal, registered owners.
-To produce title deeds for all lands is a costly process and something that not all countries can afford.
+Sida also supports the work of reforming, for example, land legislation on a national level in a number of partner countries.
+Sida contributes, for example, to strengthening and developing institutions’ and authorities’ capacity to introduce laws, guidelines and strategies.
+This is particularly true in Africa, where a majority of all land lacks a formal, registered owner.
+Preparing land registrations for all land is a costly process that not all countries can afford.

 Clear ownership reduces exploitation

-A good example of ownership reforms in agriculture sector is found in Ethiopia, where about four million households have been able to formalise ownership of their land by receiving an ownership certificate.
+A good example of ownership reforms in agriculture can be found in Ethiopia, where Sida contributed to about four million households being able to formalise their land holdings with the help of a kind of certificate.

-In Mozambique and Tanzania, collective rights have been established for agricultural land and forests that local communities count as their own, the so-called community lands, even though these are used on an individual basis.
+In Mozambique and Tanzania, it has among other things been about formalising collective rights to agricultural land and forests that the local communities count as their own, so-called “community lands”, even if they are used individually.